JosephClay/d-js/README.md

 - `:header`
 - `:input`

+## Tests
+Clone the repo, run `npm test` and navigate to test/unit.html

 ## TODO
+- more tests
 - try to get a smaller build with the same feature set
 - identify any missing or non-working methods
 - `.insertBefore` and `.insertAfter`
-- more features if necessary
+- namespaces for events

 #License